joshbduncan/word-search-generator/CHANGLOG.md

 The format is based on [Keep a Changelog](https://keepachangelog.com/en/1.0.0/), and this project adheres to [Semantic Versioning](https://semver.org/spec/v2.0.0.html).

-## [Unreleased]
+## [1.2.1] - 2022-04-01
 ### Added
-- New code to make sure no duplicated exists in the puzzle (was waaaayyyyyy harder than I thought)
+- New generator code to make sure no duplicated exists in the puzzle
+    - Generator checks during word insertion and random character fill-in stages
+- JSON output property for @robguttman solver https://github.com/robguttman/word-search-solver
+- Testing for new generator and export functions

 ### Changes
 - any input words that are palindromes are removed
-- add_words() method now checks old and new together to make sure no single words is a subset of another word
+- add_words() method now checks old and new words together to make sure no single word is a subset of another word

 ## [1.1.2] - 2022-03-14
 ### Changes